Cheddar Cheese vs. Butter — Health Impact and Nutrition Comparison

 Cheese is a perfect source of all essential amino acids and is particularly high in tryptophan, threonine, and isoleucine.
-In contrast, butter contains very little protein, less than one gram in a hundred gram serving.
+In contrast, butter contains very little protein, less than one gram in a 100g serving.

 Butter contains almost three times more fat than cheese.
 However, when it comes to the breakdown of the fat content, they are quite similar.
 The dominant fats in both foods are saturated fats.
 Next in line, based on percentage, are the monounsaturated fatty acids, leaving polyunsaturated fatty acids in last place.